meteor/meteor/content/accounts.md

 }
 ```

+Note that the schema is different when users register with different login services.
 There are a few things to be aware of when dealing with this collection:

 1. User documents in the database have secret data like access keys and hashed passwords.
-When publishing user data to the client, be extra careful not to include anything that client shouldn't be able to see.
+When [publishing user data to the client](#publish-custom-data), be extra careful not to include anything that client shouldn't be able to see.
 2. DDP, Meteor's data publication protocol, only knows how to resolve conflicts in top-level fields.
 This means that you can't have one publication send `services.facebook.first_name` and another send `services.facebook.locale` - one of them will win, and only one of the fields will actually be available on the client.
-The best way to fix this is to denormalize the data you want onto custom top-level fields, as described in the section about custom user data below.
+The best way to fix this is to denormalize the data you want onto custom top-level fields, as described in the section about [custom user data](#custom-user-data).
 3. The OAuth login service packages populate `profile.name`.
-If you plan on using this, make sure to deny client-side writes to `profile`.
-See the section about the `profile` field on users below.
+We don't recommend using this but, if you plan to, make sure to deny client-side writes to `profile`.
+See the section about the [`profile` field on users](dont-use-profile).
 4. When finding users by email or username, make sure to use the case-insensitive functions provided by `accounts-password`.
-See the section about case-sensitivity above for more details.
+See the [section about case-sensitivity](#case-sensitivity) for more details.

 <h2 id="custom-user-data">Custom data about users</h2>